tritli/api/README.md

 ![storing the URL on the tangle][sfl]

-## Long URL from Short URL
+### 3.2 Long URL from Short URL
 It is basically the same with less steps.
 The API retrieves the http request with the short URL (the random string).
 The random string is converted to an IOTA compatible address.
 All transactions to that address are retrieved and validated with the default or custom salt.
 If a transaction turns out to be valid the long URL will be returned from the tangle.

 ![receiving the URL from the tangle][lfs]

-# Validation
+# 4. Validation
 For validation purposes, by default an sha256 hash is generated over the entire signature message (JSON object) including a salt.
 If not specified, a default salt is used by trit.li (can be defined in the config file).
 Is the default salt is used, the validation can only be executed through the official trit.li API.
 However, if a custom salt was used, when requesting a short URL, this specific salt will be required for the validation.

-# Run in python 3
+# 5. Run in Python 3
 For production purposes it is recommended to use an appropriate wsgi web server.
 The current state of the project is not production ready anyways.
 To start the API using python, follow the following steps.

-1. change to the `./src` directory as the working directory
+1. change to the `./src` directory
     > `cd ./src`
 2. Install requirements (best is to use a python virtual environment)
     > `pip3 install -r requirements.txt`